 - Start boiling the seawater to get salt.

 Salt is important for a few reasons.
 The main reason is the food recipe, Preserved Deviate Chops.
-This meal grants you 50% more acid per deviant kill.
-You need salt, peppercorn and a meat to make one meal.
-Of course, this makes it amazing for farming acid.
+This meal grants you 50% more Acid per deviant kill.
+You need salt, peppercorn, and meat to make it.
+Of course, this makes it amazing for farming Acid.
 It’s one of the reasons why you want to keep a stockpile of salt on you for end-game food recipes.